 Jaamil Olawale Kosoko

-As a performer, Kosoko has created original roles in the performance works of Nick Cave, Pig Iron Theatre Company, Keely Garfield Dance, Miguel Gutierrez and The Powerful People, Headlong Dance Theater, among others.
-Kosoko’s poems have been published in The American Poetry Review, Poems Against War, The Dunes Review, and Silo, among other publications.
+As a performer, Kosoko has created original roles in the performance works of visual artist Nick Cave, Pig Iron Theatre Company, Keely Garfield Dance, Miguel Gutierrez and The Powerful People, Headlong Dance Theater, among others.
+Kosoko’s poems, interviews, and essays have been published in The American Poetry Review, Poems Against War, The Dunes Review, Silo, Detroit Research v2, Dance Journal (PHL), the Broad Street Review (PHL), The Movement Research Performance Journal, and Critical Correspondence (NYC).
 In 2011, Kosoko published Notes on an Urban Kill-Floor: Poems for Detroit (Old City Publishing).
-He is a contributing correspondent for Dance Journal (PHL), Broad Street Review (PHL), and Critical Correspondence (NYC).
-He has served on numerous curatorial and funding panels including the National Endowment for the Arts, MAP Fund, Movement Research at Judson Church, the Philadelphia Cultural Fund, the Baker Artists Awards, among others.
-He continues to guest teach and lecture throughout the U.S. and abroad.
+He has served on numerous curatorial and funding panels including the National Endowment for the Arts, MAP Fund, Movement Research at Judson Church, Philadelphia Cultural Fund, Baker Artists Awards, Bemis Center, among others.
+He continues to guest teach, speak, and lecture throughout the US and abroad.
 Kosoko is a Gibney Dance boo-koo resident artist and a recipient of a 2016 USArtists International Award from the Mid-Atlantic Arts Foundation.

 Artists of Color Council,

 Diversity and Accountability: A conversation with the MR Artists of Color Council